jwtk/jjwt/README.md

 try {
     Jwts.parser().requireSubject("jsmith")/* etc... */.build().parse(s);
 } catch (InvalidClaimException ice) {
-    // the sub field was missing or did not have a 'jsmith' value }
+    // the sub claim was missing or did not have a 'jsmith' value }
 ```